MicrosoftDocs/power-platform/power-platform/admin/global-service-administrators-can-administer-without-license.md

 -   Administrative access mode

-The System administrator security role is typically granted to Dynamics 365 for Customer Engagement administrators giving them unrestricted access to the administrative (Settings) areas, which are used for managing and configuring features of [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)] apps.
+The System administrator security role is typically granted to Dynamics 365 apps administrators giving them unrestricted access to the administrative (Settings) areas, which are used for managing and configuring features of [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)] apps.

 Administrative access mode limits access to those areas of [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)] apps used to configure or customize the system.

 To give these administrators access to additional areas, such as the Sales, Marketing, and Service areas, a Dynamics 365 apps license must be added to the [!INCLUDE[pn_Office_365](../includes/pn-office-365.md)] Global administrator or Dynamics 365 Service administrator user account, by using the [!INCLUDE[pn_office_365_admin_center](../includes/pn-office-365-admin-center.md)].
 Note that Administrative access mode cannot be changed on the user form in the [!INCLUDE[pn_crm_online_shortest](../includes/pn-crm-online-shortest.md)] application.

-## Create a Dynamics 365 for Customer Engagement Service administrator account
+## Create a Dynamics 365 apps Service administrator account

 1. Sign in to the [Microsoft 365 admin center](https://admin.microsoft.com), and then choose **Users** > **Active Users**.